By Roberto Assagioli

 - perfection (necessity; just-right-ness; just-so-ness; inevitability; suitability; justice; completeness; “oughtness”);

-- completion (ending; finality; justice; “it’s finished”; fulfillment; finis; telos; destiny; fate);
+- completion (ending; finality; justice; “it’s finished”; fulfillment; finis and telos; destiny; fate);

 - justice (fairness; orderliness; lawfulness; “oughtness”);